babarot/dotfiles/README.md

 	It can set many hidden settings and preferences in Mac OS X, and in individual applications.

-All of these are included in the `make init` for OS X. For more detail, see also [here](./doc/OSX.md) of documentation of OS X operation.
+All of these are included in the `make init` for OS X. For more detail, see also [here][platform] of documentation of OS X operation.

 ## Components